 2.2 Laboratory rearing conditions

-Collected specimens were maintained individually in ventilated rearing containers under controlled laboratory conditions at 27 ± 1°C temperature and approximately 70 per cent relative humidity.
+The collected specimens were maintained individually in ventilated rearing containers under controlled laboratory conditions at 27 ± 1°C temperature and approximately 70 per cent relative humidity.
 Fresh pomegranate fruits and floral buds were provided as food material and replaced regularly to maintain freshness and hygiene.
 Rearing containers were cleaned periodically to minimize microbial contamination.
 Each individual was labelled separately and observed daily throughout its developmental period.

 2.3 Observations on biology and developmental stages